 Korea’s second largest city and its most beautiful coastlines

 Busan is an urban and vibrant port city.
 It is home to Haeundae Beach, the No.1 summer holiday destination in Korea, which includees luxury hotels on a beautiful coastline, bustling shopping districts, and exciting entertainment areas.
 Busan is also home to the world’s largest shopping complex, Shinsegae Centum City Department Store, which has made the city a mecca for shopping in Asia.
 Its urban landscape is filled with brightly-lit skyscrapers that come alive every evening.
 There are also various daytime attractions which has become even more spectacular, such as the city’s traditional markets – each replete with sights and flavors.
 Meanwhile, the huddled houses of Gamcheon Culture Village add to Busan’s appeal with their colorful roofs and murals.

 The biggest gateway to Korea

 Incheon, home to the Port of Incheon and Incheon International Airport, is the main gateway to Korea.
-It is also the most frequently visited city by overseas visitors, as it connects them with neighbouring Seoul.
+It is also the most frequently visited city by foreigners, as it connects them with neighboring Seoul.
 With Chinatown which was built during the Qing Dynasty, 150 islands nearby, theme parks, and filming sites, Incheon is a popular tourist destination in Korea.
 The Port of Incheon is accessible within one hour from downtown Seoul by bus, subway, and airport railway.